abhinav-0107/CourseX/Backend/HTTP_Server/README.md

-## Course selling website Version 5
+## Course selling website Version 6

 ### Description
-Functionally same as Version 4.
-Though I have added a new Admin Route (Now admin can delete a course) File restructuring of the backend.
+In this version I have added Admin Frontend built on React and Material UI.
+Admin can Signup/Login.
+Admin can ADD, SEE, EDIT and DELETE courses.

 ## Routes
 ### Admin Routes: